HewlettPackard/serviceguard/ansible-sglx/README.md

 sglx_add_on_inst_upg_params:
     sglx_addon: oracle
 ```
-Serviceguard requires a arbitration mechanism for configuring a cluster.
+Serviceguard requires an arbitration mechanism for configuring a cluster.
 Arbitration mechanism
 can be configured under

 ```yaml
 sglx_arbitation_method: qs
 ```

 Serviceguard installation mandates a replicated user configuration.
-As part of installation replicated
+As part of the installation,
-user "sgmgr" is created on the hosts and password for the same can be configured under parameter.
+a replicated user for Serviceguard Manager (sgmgr) is created on the hosts and the password for
+the same can be configured under the below parameter.

 ```yaml
 sglx_sgmgr_password: "{{ vault_sglx_sgmgr_password }}"
 ```

 ### Encrypting the Passwords using Ansible vault

-Create a file For example, "vault_password.txt" in your home directory.
-Key in password string to be used
+Create a file in your home directory.
+Example: “vault_password.txt”.
-for creating ansible vault secret.
+Key specified as part of "vault_password.txt" will be used to create the ansible vault secret.

 More information on generating ansible vault secrets can be found
 [here](https://docs.ansible.com/ansible/latest/user_guide/vault.html#managing-vault-passwords)